VHDPlus/vhdplus-website/docs/community_matrix.md

 3. [1 Level shifter*](https://amzn.to/2sJ5irB)
 4. [Some jumper cables*](https://amzn.to/36MKw9h)

-*This links are Affiliate Links.
-By purchasing with them you support us and our work, because we get a part of the revenue as commission.
-You still pay the same price.
+*These links are Affiliate Links, by purchasing with them, you support us and our work.
+As a customer, you pay the same price, we receive part of their revenue through commission.

 ## The hardware

 ### Soldering

-Because there are no cheap level shifter boards pre-soldered, I would recommend learning some soldering.
-You could just plug the headers in the holes, but this doesn't ensure the connection and that the headers stay in place.
-Also soldering is pretty important for a lot of possible projects.
+As there are no cheap level shifter boards pre-soldered, I highly recommend learning some soldering skills.
+You could go ahead and plug the headers in the holes, but this doesn't ensure a connection and that the headers will stay in place.
+Also, soldering has multiple benefits and can be used for many possible projects.
 Here is a cheap [soldering station](https://amzn.to/36MKUEL).

-Otherwise here is a [more expensive level shifter](https://shop.trenz-electronic.de/de/27023-Pmod-LVLSHFT-Digital-Logic-Level-Shifter) that comes pre-soldered.
+Alternatively, here is a [more expensive level shifter](https://shop.trenz-electronic.de/de/27023-Pmod-LVLSHFT-Digital-Logic-Level-Shifter) that comes pre-soldered.

-[Here](https://www.youtube.com/watch?v=FRWyz2Kz56s) you can see how to solder the headers to the level shifter.
+[Here](https://www.youtube.com/watch?v=FRWyz2Kz56s) is an example of how to solder the headers to the level shifter.

 ### Electronics

-The [led matrix*](https://amzn.to/36XnIUH) has to be connected with through a level shifter with the FPGA board, because the matrix works with 5V.
+The [led matrix*](https://amzn.to/36XnIUH) has to be connected through a level shifter with the FPGA board, as the matrix works with 5V.
 The level shifter converts the 3.3V outputs of the FPGA to 5V outputs.
 Here you can see how to connect the matrix:
 ![Motor connect](/img/community/Matrix_Connect.png)

-5V and GND has to be conected with HV and GND of the level shifter and VCC and GND of the matrix.
+5V and GND have to be connected with the HV and GND of the level shifter and VCC and GND of the matrix.
 3.3V has to be connected with LV of the level shifter.
 The 3 I/Os of the FPGA have to be connected with the LV I/Os of the level shifter.
 The LV I/Os then with the matrix.

 ## The software

-Create a new project and import the LED_Matrix library folder and SPI library.
+Start by creating a new project, and import the LED_Matrix library folder and SPI library.
-**Important:** Make sure that you assign Brightness and Shutdown values or remove them from NewComponent.
-Also Config has to change from '0' to '1' when the matrix is connected.
+**Important:** make sure that you assign Brightness and Shutdown values or remove them from NewComponent.
+Also, Config has to change from '0' to '1' when the matrix is connected.

 Now you can copy this example:

 ```vhdp